 Unlike on the hurdles course, where the final obstacle comes just before the home straight, on the chase course the final fence is tackled a long way from home.
 Fully four furlongs from the line in fact, making the run-in following the final flight the longest of any track in the country.
 Given this length, it perhaps isn’t surprising to learn that the lead can often change hands between the final flight and the line, with the chase course being slightly more amenable to those runners who like to come with a long late run.
 It should be noted though that much of this run-in is around a fairly sharp bend, so will likely still be against the long-striding gallopers.

 When looking at the stats in recent seasons, there are a few names which stand out amongst the trainers and jockeys.
-Of the jockeys, Sean Bowen (26%) and Brian Hughes (22%) lead the way in terms of strike-rate, but it is Henry Brooke who tops the pile when measured by profit to £1 level stakes of around £20.50.
-Boasting a 24% strike-rate and a £1 level stakes profit of over £33, Peter Bowen has been the man to follow in the training ranks.
+Of the jockeys, Sean Bowen (26%) and Brian Hughes (22%) lead the way in terms of strike-rate, but it is Henry Brooke who tops the pile when measured by net win to £1 level stakes of around £20.50.
+Boasting a 24% strike-rate and a £1 level stakes net win of over £33, Peter Bowen has been the man to follow in the training ranks.

 This isn’t a track which has been particularly kind to favourite backers over this same five-year period.
 The non-handicap chases have been the happiest hunting grounds for supporters of the market leader, but whilst a 54% strike-rate is pretty impressive, this has still only been enough to squeeze out a £1 level stakes net win of £1.61.